 Parts (b)(2)(D) and (F) should end in semi-colons, not periods.
+Done.

 Part (b)(3)(D), what is a "significant adverse impact"?
 Is this defined anywhere?
+The term "significant adverse impact" has specific meaning when used in context project reviews and is known to the regulated public and sister agencies.
+The term of art is used through out the CRC rules and has been for 40 years.

 Subparagraph (b)(5), add oxford commas after "haulout facilities" and "temporary docking".
+Done.